 All of our directors except Emiliano Kargieman, Howard Lutnick and Steven Mnuchin are independent directors as defined in the Nasdaq listing standards and applicable SEC rules.
-The Board of Directors has an audit committee composed entirely of independent directors and a Nominating and Corporate Governance Committee of whose members are a majority independent directors.
+The Board of Directors has an audit committee composed entirely of independent directors and a nominating committee a majority of whose members are independent directors.